Qantas' London Sydney non-stop flight touches down after 19 hour-plus flight

 The London-Sydney flight could take up to 20 and a half hours but favourable winds today shortened that for the 17,800km journey.
 The Qantas Boeing 787-9 Dreamliner usually takes 236 passengers and today's journey with a lightened load doubled as a delivery flight and an opportunity for scientists to study the impact of extremely long duration flying.

-Qantas is assessing the commercial viability of Project Sunrise which will require new planes, either the yet to fly Boeing 777X or the A350-1000 from rival Airbus.
+Qantas is assessing the commercial viability of Project Sunrise which will require new planes, either the yet-to-fly Boeing 777X or the A350-1000 from rival Airbus.
 It will make a call on the ultra-long flights late this year.
-It already flies between Perth and London, a distance of 14,500km, but non-stop from eastern cities will allow it to tap into a much bigger market and could appeal to New Zealanders
+It already flies between Perth and London, a distance of 14,500km, but non-stop routes from eastern cities will allow it to tap into a much bigger market and could appeal to New Zealanders.

-House of Travel commercial director Brent Thomas said Sydney-London flights could be a ''game changer,'' especially for South Islanders.
+House of Travel commercial director Brent Thomas said Sydney-London flights could be a ''game changer'', especially for South Islanders.

-''If you can fly to Sydney and then to London then that's going to be another consideration particularly if you're coming out of the South Island.
+''If you can fly to Sydney and then to London then that's going to be another consideration, particularly if you're coming out of the South Island.
 Instead of having three flights you only have two.''

-While there were people who ''look sideways'' at a long long flight more people were willing to take a flight that was 18 hours or more simply because they just want to get to the destination with fewer hassles.
+While there were people who ''look sideways'' at a long flights, more people were willing to take a flight that was 18 hours or more simply because they just want to get to the destination with fewer hassles.

 ''If people are able to fly point to point they are willing to pay a little bit more than if they have a stopover on the way through - it makes it so much easier for them,'' said Thomas.

-Airline can charge a premium for non-stop flights and while they were working hard to innovate, he says for most passengers the flights were something to get through.
+Airlines can charge a premium for non-stop flights and, while they were working hard to innovate, Thomas says for most passengers the flights were something to get through.

-The menu were turned on its head for today's flight with the aim of helping those on board adjust to different time zones.
+The menu was turned on its head for today's flight, with the aim of helping those on board adjust to different time zones.

 During the test flight today researchers from the University of Sydney's Charles Perkins Centre as well as the Cooperative Research Centre for Alertness, Safety and Productivity (Alertness CRC) collected passenger and crew data.